Elm-as/ai-recruitment-score/PRD.md

 - **Success criteria**: Each candidate receives a numerical score with justification showing requirement matches

 ### Intelligent Candidate Ranking
-- **Functionality**: Displays all candidates for a position sorted by score (highest to lowest)
+- **Functionality**: Displays all candidates for a position sorted by score (highest to lowest).
+Supports bulk selection and deletion of multiple candidates at once with checkboxes.
+Individual candidate deletion also available.
-- **Purpose**: Enables quick identification of top candidates
+- **Purpose**: Enables quick identification of top candidates and efficient management of candidate lists
 - **Trigger**: User views a position with candidates
-- **Progression**: Open position → View ranked candidate list → See scores and highlights → Filter by status (all/top picks/rejected)
+- **Progression**: Open position → View ranked candidate list → See scores and highlights → Filter by status (all/top picks/rejected) → Select multiple candidates with checkboxes → Bulk delete or manage individually.
+Undo available for 5 seconds after any deletion.
-- **Success criteria**: Candidates appear in descending score order with visual indicators for top performers
+- **Success criteria**: Candidates appear in descending score order with visual indicators for top performers.
+Bulk operations complete successfully with undo functionality preserving all deleted data

 ### Interview Question Generation
 - **Functionality**: AI generates tailored interview questions for each candidate based on their profile and the position